Lead with legacy

 Add legacy to the Estate Plan

-Legacy planning resources and partners
+Legacy planning resources

 The Signatry is an organization dedicated to serving generous donors, advisors, and ministries.
 They provide donor advised funds, complex asset giving solutions, and ministry training.